Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 The idea that there's a link between green light and pain is being explored by several research groups.

 Research led by Rodrigo Noseda at Harvard Medical School looked at light sensitivity, known as photophobia, a common symptom of migraines.
-The research, published in 2016, found that green light is significantly less likely to exacerbate a migraine compared to other colors and, in some cases, can actually decrease the intensity of the headache.
-The group at Harvard has also shown that green light can "trigger positive emotions during migraines," in contrast to colors like red, which are associated with negative feelings.
+The research, published in 2016, found that green light is significantly less likely to exacerbate a migraine compared with other colors and, in some cases, can actually decrease the intensity of the headache.
+The group at Harvard has also shown that green light can "trigger positive emotions" during migraines, in contrast to colors like red, which are associated with negative feelings.

 Ibrahim and his research colleagues also found a connection with the visual system.
 As part of their 2017 study, they fitted tiny contact lenses on the rats.

-They found only the animals that could see green, either from an external light or through green lenses, had a drop in their pain response.
+They found that only the animals that could see green, either from an external light or through green lenses, had a drop in their pain response.

 "We basically made the conclusion that whatever effect is happening is taking place through the visual system," he says.
-"That's why when we recruited patients we told them you cannot fall asleep when you're undergoing this therapy."
+"That's why when we recruited patients, we told them you cannot fall asleep when you're undergoing this therapy."

-Ibrahim says there's a lot more to investigate about the biological underpinnings of the green light treatment, but their research is offering some clues.
+Ibrahim says there's a lot more to investigate about the biological underpinnings of the green light treatment, but research by him and his colleagues is offering some clues.

 For example, Ibrahim's 2017 study tested the effect of the opioid reversal drug naloxone on rats that had been exposed to green light.
-After administering the drug, there was a "complete reversal" of the pain relieving effects of the green LED.
+After administering the drug, there was a "complete reversal" of the pain-relieving effects of the green LED.

-"Whatever the mechanism is we thought maybe the endogenous opioid system might be involved," Ibrahim says.
+"Whatever the mechanism is, we thought maybe the endogenous opioid system might be involved," Ibrahim says.

 Ibrahim says his most recent research supports the theory that green light therapy is working in multiple ways: "It's a concert of mechanisms working in harmony toward a common goal."